 1st-Week-Syndrome is a Very Common Phenomenon

-This result in low energy, low concentration, mood swings, jet lag issues, self-doubt, low motivation, hunger pains, blaming complaining, and heightened desire to quit amongst others.
-True!😫
+This results in low energy, low concentration, mood swings, jet lag issues, self-doubt, low motivation, hunger pains, blaming complaining, and heightened desire to quit amongst others.
+True!?

-We have witnessed first hand and talked to our fellow yoga students about this 1st-Week-Syndrome during our RYT 200 Hours Course design workshops.
+We have witnessed and talked to our fellow yoga students about this 1st-Week-Syndrome during our RYT 200 Hours Course design workshops.

-The results to such extreme changes in your routines such as different diets, new roommates, new sleeping patterns, physical intensity and information overload can lead to meltdowns and higher injury occurrence in the first week.
-This result in low class participations by week 2.
+The results of such extreme changes in your routines such as different diets, new roommates, new sleeping patterns, physical intensity, and information overload can lead to meltdowns and higher injury occurrences in the first week.
+This results in low-class participation by week 2.
 It is the enjoyment and enthusiasm that you feel or lack of during your first week that impacts upon your weeks 2 and 3.

 Remember week one is over in a flash

 YOU NEED TO PACE YOURSELF your Yoga Teacher training course is not a sprint, there’s no reward for coming first.
 We all cross the line at the same time.
-Happy, healthy and ready for what’s next with an open arm embrace.😇
+Happy, healthy, and ready for what’s next with an open arms embrace.?

 Our YogaFX Teacher Training